x402 for TYPO3: How Your Website Can Charge AI Agents

 Capability Manifest: Transparency through Declaration

-The extension includes its own Configuration/Capabilities.yaml, thereby implementing the concept we introduced in the first part of this series:
+The extension ships its own Configuration/Capabilities.yaml, putting into practice the concept we introduced in the first part of this series:

-An administrator sees immediately: This extension intercepts requests (middleware), reads the Pages table, and communicates with exactly one external host (the x402 facilitator).
+An administrator can see at a glance: this extension intercepts requests (middleware), reads the Pages table, and talks to exactly one external host (the x402 facilitator).
 No wildcard network access, no XCLASS.

 Who is this relevant for?